19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Shadowcurse.md

 While in the Shadowcurse, the light is constantly at risk.

-When the PCs enter the Shadowcurse, the GM sets a timer for 1d20 + 30 minutes.
+When the PCs enter the Shadowcurse, the GM sets a real timer for 1d20 + 30 minutes.

 When the timer runs out, the Shadowcurse lashes out, extinguishing all the light sources that the PCs have.
 This timer is hidden from the players.